Enter zip code for location specific information.

 LIBOR has been used globally as a benchmark to gauge funding costs and investment returns for financial contracts for more than three decades.
 It is used to help set the interest rates on many products including loans, swaps, bonds, credit cards, adjustable-rate mortgages, and other products offered by financial institutions.

 Changing industry norms and LIBOR manipulation scandals have driven a shift away from LIBOR, causing interbank lending markets to become much thinner and the number of actual transactions upon which the rate is based to decrease significantly.
-That has caused regulators globally to actively advocate that markets move away from LIBOR to a more reliable index.
+That has caused regulators worldwide to advocate markets moving away from LIBOR to a more reliable index.